Reviews You Can Rely On

 Analysis and Test Results

-Our team of expert testers put every pair of shorts in our test selection through the wringer, riding in each pair for countless hours and hundreds of miles.
-Through it all, we scrutinized every aspect of their performance and analyzed how the design, materials, fit, and features all play into their comfort and performance out on the trail.
-We rated each pair of shorts on several predetermined metrics: Style, Features, Durability, Protection, Fit and Pedal Friendliness, and Comfort.
-Each rating is described in greater detail below.
-We tallied the scores from all of our rating metrics to determine our award winners.
+Our team of expert testers puts every pair of shorts in our selection through the wringer, riding in each on diverse terrain, on short and long rides.
+We scrutinized every aspect of their performance and analyzed how the design, materials, fit, and features play into their comfort and performance on and off the trail.
+We rated each pair of shorts on six metrics: Style, Features, Durability, Protection, Fit and Pedal Friendliness, and Comfort.
+Each metric is described in detail below with examples of the best-performing products.

 Related: How to Choose Mountain Bike Shorts for Men

-While we don't score the products we test based on their price, we appreciate a good value.
-Often price and performance go hand in hand, but this is not always the case.
-Sure, our top-rated model, the Kitsbow Mescal Ventilated, is one of the most expensive shorts in this test.
-That said, the Fox Racing Ranger and Specialized Trail Shorts cost about half as much and still perform very well on the trail.
+We don't consider the cost when we score a product.
+However, do we appreciate a good value and take note when we see it.
+Usually, price and performance go hand in hand, but this is not always the case.
+Sure, many top-rated models are this class's most expensive shorts — but not always.
+The 100% Airmatic and Specialized Trail Shorts register at a fraction of the cost and perform very well on the trail.

 Comfort

-Several pairs of shorts rate very highly in the comfort metric, including the Patagonia Dirt Roamer and the Rapha Trail Shorts.
-The Dirt Roamer's comfort has a nicely tailored and articulated fit, while the 4-way stretch fabric delivers a great feel against the skin and outstanding mobility.
+The Dirt Roamer was adored by all that tested it.
+This fondness is the result of the nicely tailored and articulated fit.
+The 4-way stretch fabric in this short's construction delivers a great feel against the skin and outstanding mobility for energetic pedaling.
 These shorts make it feel like you aren't wearing shorts at all.
-The Rapha Trail Shorts prove that high-quality construction and material can be critical.
-The fabric feels very pleasant against the skin, the stitch is tidy, and it doesn't cause any irritation.
-Pair this high-end construction with a dialed, trim fit, and you have a recipe for success.
-Yes, these shorts are expensive, but the well-executed design and construction deliver an exceptionally comfortable product.
+Likewise, the Rapha Trail Shorts prove that high-quality construction and material can make all the difference.
+The Trail Short's fabric feels very pleasant against the skin, the stitching is tidy, and it doesn't cause any irritation.
+The short's high-end construction is paired with an athletic, trim fit, making them great for casual lunch laps or all-day peddling marathons.

 mountain bike shorts - comfortable shorts allow you to focus on the task at hand.